walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 In this task you will install the Azure Virtual Machine Agent (VM Agent) on your migrated Azure VMs and clean up any migration resources.
 The remaining steps are common for any Azure application, not just migrations, and are therefore out of scope for this hands-on lab.

-> **Note:** The Microsoft Azure Virtual Machine Agent (VM Agent) is a secure, lightweight process that manages virtual machine (VM) interaction with the Azure Fabric Controller.
+> **Note**: The Microsoft Azure Virtual Machine Agent (VM Agent) is a secure, lightweight process that manages virtual machine (VM) interaction with the Azure Fabric Controller.
 The VM Agent has a primary role in enabling and executing Azure virtual machine extensions.
 VM Extensions enable post-deployment configuration of VM, such as installing and configuring software.
 VM extensions also enable recovery features such as resetting the administrative password of a VM.
 Without the Azure VM Agent, VM extensions cannot be used.
 >
 > In this lab, you will install the VM agent on the Azure VMs after migration.
 Alternatively, you could instead install the agent on the VMs in Hyper-V before migration.